BillHertzing/BlazorExamples/Demos/Demo05/Server/ReadMe.md

-# ReadMe for Demo05 ConsoleApp
+# ReadMe for Demo05 Server

-Documentation for the ConsoleApp used in Demo05 can be found here: [Demo05 ConsoleApp Documentation](Documentation/Details.html)
+Documentation for the Server used in Demo05 can be found here: [Demo05 Server Documentation](Documentation/Details.html)